openhab/openhab-docs/developers/tests.md

 ## Common errors

-### Failed to execute goal org.eclipse.tycho:tycho-surefire-plugin:XXX:test (default-test) on project XXX: No tests found.
+### Failed to execute goal org.eclipse.tycho:tycho-surefire-plugin:XXX:test (default-test) on project XXX: No tests found

 Maven might report this error when building your project, it means that the maven surefire plugin cannot find any tests to execute, please check the following details:

-* Did you add any test classes with a class-name which ends with `Test` (singular)
+- Did you add any test classes with a class-name which ends with `Test` (singular)
-* Did you annotate any methods with `@Test`
+- Did you annotate any methods with `@Test`